History of the Montreal Canadiens: 2009–present: Molson family acquires team

 On November 4, 2016, goaltender Al Montoya allowed 10 goals in a 10–0 Canadiens road loss to the Columbus Blue Jackets; the Habs later scored 10 goals in a 10–1 home win over the Colorado Avalanche on December 10, 2016.
 While the team started the 2016–17 season with a record of 13–1–1 in their first 15 games, they only went 18–18–7 in next 41 games but would remain in first place in the Atlantic Division through the first 56 games of the season.
 As a result, the Habs fired Therrien and replaced him with Claude Julien on February 14, 2017; this was the second time that Julien (who was fired by the Bruins on February 7) replaced Therrien as head coach in the history of the Canadiens franchise.
 On March 30, 2017, the Canadiens qualified for the playoffs after a 6–2 home victory against the Florida Panthers; they would clinch the Atlantic Division title a few days later.
 Despite winning their second division title in the past three seasons, the Habs would ultimately lose their first round playoff series to the Rangers in six games.

-The Canadiens failed to reach the playoffs in each of the next two seasons, entering a period of rebuilding that saw them trade away veteran faces like Tomas Plekanec, Alex Galchenyuk, Andrew Shaw and Max Pacioretty.
+The Canadiens failed to reach the playoffs in each of the next two seasons, entering a period of rebuilding that saw them trade away veteran faces like Tomáš Plekanec, Alex Galchenyuk, Andrew Shaw and Max Pacioretty.
 In 2020, the Canadiens sat in 12th place in the Eastern Conference with a 31–31–9 record when the league shut down due to the COVID-19 pandemic.
 When the season resumed in August 2020, Montreal was one the last of 12 Eastern Conference teams invited to partake in a bubbled postseason tournament in Toronto.
 Seeded 12th, the Canadiens took on the Pittsburgh Penguins in a best-of-five series during the Eastern Conference's Qualifying Round where they defeated the Penguins in four games.
 Jeff Petry's overtime goal set the tone for the series in Game 1, while Price stopped 22 shots in a shutout effort in the clincher to give the Canadiens a 3–1 series win.
 The team then battled the top-seeded Philadelphia Flyers in the best-of-seven first round, but lost in six games.